 What does the attorney-client relationship mean to you?

 As an attorney, my job as an advocate is to explore equitable and legal arguments for my clients.
 However, I take my role as a counselor very seriously and immediately begin educating clients about their constitutional rights and the possible outcomes for their case.
 I waste no time and like to establish realistic expectations.
-Most clients feel overwhelmed after an arrest, so I use my experience in the courtroom to dispel the uncertainty of what may or may not occur and how the case may unfold.
+Most clients feel overwhelmed after an arrest, so I use my experience in the courtroom to dispel the uncertainty of what may occur and how the case may unfold.
 I take my role as both an advocate and counselor very seriously.

 What makes you different from other attorneys?

 I invest the time, attention, and care into every case to achieve the best result possible for the client.
 I take a personal interest in the outcome of each case and the satisfaction of each client.
 I do not pass my cases to a junior attorney or an outside or contract attorney.
 The most frequent complaint by clients about their attorneys is poor communication, which is why my clients have my personal cell phone at their disposal day and night.
 I respond personally to all client communication and answer calls on a first name basis.
 After a court appearance, if the client's presence was not required, I personally call, text, or email each client with any developments.
 I seek to resolve my cases in a timely fashion, although if circumstances prolong a favorable result, I settle in for the long haul and refuse to let the case languish.

 What is your favorite type of case?